infeeeee/kimai2-cmd-argos/README.md

 buttonlength=10
 ```

 `kimaipath`: On mac you have to use the full path to kimai2-cmd here.
 On linux you can use alias.
-The default value is the full path to the executable, on linux it's simply `kimai`
+The default value on mac is the full path to the executable, on linux it's simply `kimai`

 `buttonlength`: The length of the always visible button in characters.
 Only applies if there is an active measurement.
 Default is `10`